syncfusion-content/windowsforms-docs/WindowsForms/Classic/ComboBox/FAQ/How-to-programmatically-select-the-record-in-the-dropdown.md

 ---
 # How to programmatically select the record in the Dropdown

-You can handle the DropDown event of the ComboBoxAdv control and set it as shown in the following code example.
+This page explains How to Programmatically Select the Record in the Dropdown that matches the Text Typed in ComboBoxAdv and more details.

 ## How to Programmatically Select the Record in the Dropdown that matches the Text Typed in ComboBoxAdv

-This page explains about How to Programmatically Select the Record in the Dropdown that matches the Text Typed in ComboBoxAdv and more details.
+You can handle the DropDown event of the ComboBoxAdv control and set it as shown in the following code example.

 {% tabs %}
 {% highlight c# %}